metadata101/iso19139.ca.HNAP/docs/editor/edit/index.md

 6. Editing is completed using:

-    -   *Cancel :fontawesome-solid-xmark:* to abandon any changes and return to viewing record.
+    -   **:fontawesome-solid-xmark: Cancel** to abandon any changes and return to viewing record.
-    -   *Save & close :fontawesome-solid-right-from-bracket:* to apply changes and return to viewing record.
+    -   **:fontawesome-solid-right-from-bracket: Save & close** to apply changes and return to viewing record.
-    -   *Save metadata :fontawesome-regular-floppy-disk:* to apply changes and continue editing
+    -   **:fontawesome-regular-floppy-disk: Save metadata** to apply changes and continue editing

     ![](img/record_save.png)
     *Record apply, save and cancel options*

-7. Use the *View mode :fontawesome-regular-eye:* (at the top of the screen on the far right) to choose the editor you would like to use.
+7. Use the **:fontawesome-regular-eye: View mode** (at the top of the screen on the far right) to choose the editor you would like to use.

-    -   Basic view
-    -   Advanced view
-    -   XML view
+    -   `Basic view` easy access to the most commonly required fields
+    -   `Advanced view` greater control over document structure
+    -   `XML view` review machine

     Options to toggle tooltips and show more detail adjust how the editor is shown.

-8.  *Basic view* is recommended and provides easy access to the most commonly required fields.
+8.  **Basic view** is recommended and provides easy access to the most commonly required fields.

     Basic view is often used when editing an existing document.

     ![](img/view_mode_basic.png)
     *Display mode basic view*

-9. The *Tooltips* and
-    *More details* are used to toggle
-    additional options for field editing.
+9. The **Tooltips** and**More details** are used to toggle additional options for field editing.

     ![](img/view_mode_options.png)
     *Basic view with tooltips and more detail turned off.*

-10. *Advanced view* provides greater control over document structure, with *\+* buttons to add additional information.
+10. **Advanced view** provides greater control over document structure, with **\+** buttons to add additional information.

     Advanced view is often used to add new sections when creating a document from scratch.